HollyGaudian/fishblicc_shiny/README.md

 To Do

-Read csv and create a blicc data object with default settings Allow edits of priors for M/K, Linf, F/K, Galpha, and NBphi Allow "informative" option reducing sd for lognormal for above priors Allow log slope option for selectivity prior
+Read csv and create a blicc data object with default settings Allow "informative" option reducing sd for lognormal for above priors Allow log slope option for selectivity prior
 Allow "informative" option for selectivity parameters